 Trout fish are giving strength to the economy

 Trout fish farming is emerging as a good business for the farmers of Kashmir.
-This industry has also got a lot of support due to the Pradhan Mantri Matsya Sampada Yojana.
+This industry also has a lot of support due to the Pradhan Mantri Matsya Sampada Yojana.
 Trout fishing can also be done commercially along with a water source.
 Local people can set up the farm with the help of the government.
 So far 200 farms have been established under this scheme.